Are Negative Thoughts Common After Divorce?

 But, hopefully, by knowing that negative thoughts are completely normal – especially after divorce – and that you can take some specific steps to start calming your persistent pessimistic views you’ll soon discover that you’re able to put those negative thoughts (along with your marriage) behind you.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are looking for support advice healing after divorce.
-You can join my newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.
+I’m Dr. Karen Finn, a divorce coach and personal life coach helping people just like you who are looking for support advice healing after divorce.
+You can join my newsletter list for free weekly advice.
+And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.